 If the man has not urinated since the last time he ejaculated, it is also possible for residual sperm to be present in precum.6

-Could You Get Pregnant From A Precum?
+You Can Get Pregnant From Precum, Though Rarely

 It can be hard to tell when precum ends and ejaculation begins.
 It is possible for the two to mix, and a split second’s delay could make all the difference.
 According to the American Pregnancy Association, the answer is a complex one.
 Since current research indicates that pre-seminal fluid doesn’t usually contain sperm, with the exception of some clumped or immobile sperm, you’d think that pregnancy isn’t likely.
 Yet, there’s still a small chance that sperm can leak out into the precum, increasing the risk for pregnancy.
 After all, it only takes a single sperm to get you pregnant!7

 If you are already on birth control such as an intrauterine device (IUD) or the pill, it will kick in and prevent pregnancy as usual.
 According to the CDC, your chance of getting pregnant (from precum or sperm) is less than 1 in 100 if you have an IUD or an implant.
 If you have been sterilized, the same risk applies.
 With other methods like the pill or diaphragm, the chances of pregnancy are higher, but still considered to be low.
 Subsequently, these methods are widely used in preventing unplanned pregnancy.8